Whimsy Stick

 2

-5–6 rounds of 20-second bursts.
+5 to 6 rounds of 20-second bursts.
 Pause between rounds, cue sit or down, then restart.
-Wait The wait before each release builds impulse control at exactly the arousal level where it needs to hold in real life.
+Wait The wait before each release builds impulse control at real arousal levels.

 3 minutes total